Jordan1819/Light-Vs-Dark-Themes/README.md

 # Dark vs Light Mode Reading Comprehension

-This project is a lightweight web app designed to explore how interface theme (dark mode vs light mode) affects **reading comprehension, task performance, and user comfort**.
+This project is a lightweight web app designed to explore how interface theme (dark mode vs light mode) affects **reading comprehension**.
 It was built as part of a Human-Computer Interaction (HCI) study.

+---

+## 🎯 Research Goal

+The purpose of this project is to **evaluate whether dark mode or light mode impacts reading comprehension speed**.

 ---